 Bid bonds guarantee that the principal will fulfill their obligation to the obligee according to the terms of a written contract, particularly in the case when a contractor bids on a public project, such as a construction project.

 A performance bond guarantees that the principal will perform work in accordance with the terms and conditions of their contract.
+Performance bonds can serve as a safety net for clients hiring a contractor.

 Maintenance bonds guarantee that work will be performed without defects in terms of materials and workmanship.
 Maintenance bonds are typically issued in conjunction with performance bonds.